FAIRVAR: Fair Federated Learning via Variance Regularization: Analysis of the Algorithms

 \subsection{Algorithm Descriptions}

 In this work, we propose and evaluate several methods for achieving performance equitable fairness in FL.
 Two of these methods incorporate variance-based regularization, focusing on reducing disparities in client losses and gradients, respectively.
 The third is the q-FFL method, which reweights client contributions based on their local losses to promote uniform performance across clients.
-To minimize the objective function in \Cref{eq:fairFL}, which aims to minimize both the average and the variance of client loss functions, we evaluated two algorithms: an exact version (\Cref{algo:exact:lossreall}), and an approximate version (\Cref{sec:app:algo:loss}).
-Similarly, for the objective in \Cref{eq:fairGrad}, which minimizes the average loss and reduces the variance of the gradients of client loss functions, we introduce two algorithms: an exact version (\Cref{sec:app:algo:grad}) and an approximate version (\Cref{sec:app:algo:gradreall}).
+To minimize the objective function in \Cref{eq:fairFL}, which aims to minimize both the average and the variance of client loss functions, we propose two algorithms: An approximate version (Algorithm~\ref{app:algo:loss}), and an exact version (Algorithm~\ref{algo:exact:lossreall}).
+Similarly, for the objective in \Cref{eq:fairGrad}, which minimizes the average loss and reduces the variance of the gradients of client loss functions, we propose two algorithms: An an approximate version (Algorithm~\ref{sec:app:algo:grad}), and an exact version (Algorithm~\ref{sec:app:algo:gradreall}).

-In the loss-alignment approximate algorithm (referred to as FairLoss; see \Cref{sec:app:algo:loss}), at iteration~$t$, the server sends the model parameters $\bxt$, along with the average of client loss functions, $a^t$, and the average client gradient, $\bg^t$, from the previous iteration (iteration $t-1$) to all clients.
+In the loss-alignment approximate algorithm (referred to as FairLoss; see Algorithm~\ref{app:algo:loss}), at iteration~$t$, the server sends the model parameters, $\bxt$, along with the average of client loss functions, $a^t$, and the average client gradient, $\bg^t$, from the previous iteration (iteration $t-1$) to all clients.
 Each client computes its local loss, $f_i(\bxt)$, and constructs a regularized approximate objective with a penalty term, such that $f_i(\bxt) + \frac{\lambda }{2}(f_i(\bxt) - a^t)^2$ using its own data.
-The model parameters are updated using one SGD step, $\bxtt_i = \bxt - \eta\cdot \bg_i^t$, where $ \bg_i^t$ is defined based on the previous iteration's information as $\bg_i^{t}= \nabla f_i(\bxt) + \lambda (f_i(\bxt) - a_t)(\nabla f_i(\bxt) - \bg^{t})$.
+The model parameters are updated using one SGD step, $\bxtt_i = \bxt - \eta\cdot \bg_i^t$, where $ \bg_i^t$ is defined based on the previous iteration's information as $\bg_i^{t}= \nabla f_i(\bxt) + \lambda (f_i(\bxt) - a^t)(\nabla f_i(\bxt) - \bg^{t})$.
 This method reduces communication frequency between server and clients because it eliminates the need for clients to send their current loss values back to the server and wait for the aggregated average before proceeding with updates.
 By relying on the previous iteration's aggregated information, clients can perform local updates independently, thereby decreasing the number of communication rounds required per iteration.